deepaksharma0801/Step-Zero/README.md

 # Step Zero

-Step Zero is a calm, ADHD-friendly focus app for getting unstuck.
+Step Zero is a calm-composed, ADHD-friendly focus app for getting unstuck.
 You dump a messy list of tasks, keep a running list of active work, let AI turn that into smaller steps, and then move into a detailed board with next-step guidance and short sprint timers.

 ## Current flow